k3s-io/docs/docs/cli/etcd-snapshot.md

   --cluster-reset-restore-path=<PATH-TO-SNAPSHOT>
   --token=<BACKED-UP-TOKEN-VALUE>
 ```
+The token value can also be set in the K3s config file.

 :::warning
-Node resources are also included in the etcd snapshot.
+1. Node resources are also included in the etcd snapshot.
 If restoring to a new set of nodes, you will need to manually delete any old nodes that are no longer present in the cluster.
+2. If there is a token set in the K3s config file, make sure it is the same as the `<BACKED-UP-TOKEN-VALUE>`, otherwise k3s will fail to start.
 :::